 About the Author

-Ken Soo is a logistics coordinator at the Northwest Outward Bound School in Mazama, WA.
+Ken Soo previously worked as a logistics coordinator at the Northwest Outward Bound School in Mazama, WA.
 He was born in Kuala Lumpur, Malaysia and grew up in Singapore and Katy, Texas.
 Ken has a degree in Engineering and has worked professionally in kitchens for the past several years.

 OTHER POSTS YOU MAY LIKE